nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_boot.rst

   * Entering the debug interface mode
   * GRTC event

+During cold boot the system has no (or little application-defined) state retained in its RAM memory or hardware registers and performs full initialization.

 Cold Boot Sequence
 ******************

-The nRF54H20 boot sequence has two key characteristics:
+The nRF54H20 boot sequence has two key features:

-* An immutable boot ROM provides the initial root-of-trust (RoT).
+* An immutable boot ROM provides the initial :term:`Root of Trust (RoT)`.
   This boot ROM is responsible for verifying the secure domain firmware signature before allowing the code to be executed.
 * The secure domain acts as the boot master in the system.
   It completes the allocation of all the global resources before any other local domain is allowed to execute.